Call Now for a FREE Consultation Call Now (407) 712-7300

 Starting an insurance claim after a fatal incident is a typical first step toward seeking compensation.
 Yet, it’s essential to remember that this action alone does not meet the requirements of the Florida wrongful death statute of limitations.

-Engaging with insurance providers, while necessary, does not extend the two-year deadline to file a legal claim.
+Engaging with insurance providers, while necessary, does not extend the 2-year deadline to file a legal claim.
 Without filing a lawsuit within this period, families risk losing their entitlement to pursue justice and financial redress for their loss.

 It Takes Time to Build a Wrongful Death Claim